eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 The second part of this questions asks you which strategy you should choose to increase your profits. {numref}`option-a` outlines the expected outcome for option A, increasing your market share in the suburbs to 15%.

-:::{list-table} A summary of the reasoning for calculating the outcome of option A.
+:::{list-table} A summary of the reasoning for calculating the outcome of option A with Bayes theorem.
 :header-rows: 1
 :widths: auto
 :name: option-a